Encryption Done Right – Why Segregation of Duties Matters

-A good service provider must be able to put segregation of duties into action and create a digital vault that is not only secure, but also private.
-One that really walks the talk when it comes to privacy of your data.
-It should be a solution that offers you full control over the encryption process, the encryption keys and audits, all accesses.
+A good service provider must be able to put segregation of duties into action and create a digital vault that is not only secure but also private.
+One that really walks the talk when it comes to the privacy of your data.
+It should be a solution that offers you full control over the encryption process, the encryption keys, and audits, all accesses.

 When looking for a credible service for cloud security, ask the hard questions.
 It is your data after all!